sleepingkingstudios/incunabulum/collections/_organizations/wellspring/delvers-guild.md

     slug: silverstone-theater-mystery
     details:
       A fundraiser for the Delver's Guild gave the party an opportunity to speak with Dame Savindar about her former companion, Vistra Silverstone.
 They also met two fellow bands of adventurers - the Company of the Black Lantern, and the Runewardens.
+  - name: Chaos In The Catacombs
+    slug: chaos-catacombs
+    details: |
+      The Delver's Guild recruits the Silverstone Players to battle against the ghouls in the catacombs.
 ---

 Founded by a group of retired adventurers, including Dame Savindar, the Delver’s Guild is a cross between a trade union and a mutual aid society for those who take on the dangers of the deeps beneath the city.
 The Guild provides a single point of contact between the notoriously unpredictable adventurers and the institutions of Wellspring.